peterducai/aidb_portal/README.md

 ## Design

+### Main principles

-* Only data that can be entered by human are location, room, and jump servers
+**Only data that can be entered by human are location, room, and jump servers** as this is only data that cannot be scanned.

-* **HW data are read-only** and should be populated only by data collectors. (trust no human)
+**HW data are read-only** and should be populated only by data collectors (programs).
+Experience tells us that humans makes mistakes and thus should not be allowed in certain data collecting.

+# Dependencies

+## SSH

+go.crypto/ssh is an implementation of SSH protocol in Go.

+> go get golang.org/x/crypto/ssh

+## Web server

+Installation

+>  go get -u github.com/labstack/echo/...

+more can be found at [Echo guide](https://echo.labstack.com/guide)